NSWSESMembers/availability-poc/client/README.md

 pull requests (ideally for both platforms) showing new functionality and/or an explanation of what you did to verify your change doesn't cause a regression.

+Please ensure commits that land on master are self-contained changes and easily revertable.
+This can be achieved through non-fast-forward pushes to PR branches for PRs that contain multiple commits or by using GitHub's squash and merge feature when you merge the PR.

+CI/Travis must pass before a PR can be merged.
+We look for test coverage in all commits but do not require that codecov passes.

 #Windows Guide Dev environment setup